 WINTER CARETAKER (1 position)

-Main Tasks: Live at the Glen Alps caretaker cabin and perform daily maintenance of the facility.
-Job duties include restroom cleaning, garbage pickup, visitor counts, incident reporting, visitor interaction, and other duties as assigned.
-Winter duties include those described above although on a smaller scale due to decreased visitation.
+Main Tasks: Reside at, and maintain the Glen Alps Condo.
+Keep facility access and latrines free of snow.
+Provide daily maintenance of the Glen Alps Trailhead including latrine cleaning and garbage pickup.
+Routinely perform similar duties at other hillside trailheads including snow removal as needed.
+Additional duties include taking visitor counts, incident reporting, and providing information to visitors.
+Other tasks may be assigned as needed.
 This position requires people who can work with minimal supervision, exercise good judgment and maintain a high standard for park maintenance.

 Requirements: The position can be physically demanding.
 Additional duties during winter include snow blowing/shoveling, maintaining access to fee stations and latrines, snowmobile operation, and winter trail maintenance.
-Experience in winter-based activity is especially helpful for this position.
+Experience in winter-based activity is especially helpful for the winter caretaker position.

 Time Commitment: October 15 through May 15.